-When I’m not rambling on about my latest running shenanigans, my running maladies, or the meaning of life, I’m busy actually writing useful and hopefully informative running articles for various outlets.
-I don’t mention them often on this blog, so I thought it would be fun (and hopefully useful to some of you) to share links to some of those articles here.
+When I’m not rambling on about my latest running shenanigans, my running maladies, or the meaning of life, I’m busy actually writing useful and hopefully informative running articles.
+In an effort to put them all in once place, I’ve created a series of “Everything You’ve Ever Wanted to Know About Running” posts.

-Without further ado: here is everything you’ve ever wanted to know about running *.
+Without further ado: here is everything you’ve ever wanted to know about running *, Volume 1.

 (*Maybe.
 Ok not everything.
 Six things.
 That’s a great start.)